giorgiagandolfi/DNA-RNA_Dynamics/Final_Report/Report_DRD2.md

 ![pca plot](https://github.com/giorgiagandolfi/DNA-RNA_Dynamics/blob/master/pca_group.png)

 ### Step 9: Using the matrix of normalized beta values generated in step 7, identify differentially methylated probes between group DS and group WT using the Mann-Whitney test.
-Let's identify differentialy methylated probes between group DS and group WT using a non-parametric test called **Mann-Witheny** or **Wilcoxon rank-sum test**.
+Let's identify differentially methylated probes between group DS and group WT using a non-parametric test called **Mann-Witheny** or **Wilcoxon rank-sum test**.
 It is the equivalent of the most-known Student's t-test for unpaired data when no assumptions regarding normal distribution of data are made.
 We will use **wilcox.test** function for each row of the dataframe of preprocessSWAN beta values; thus an *ad hoc* function is created and applied to preprocessSWAN beta values.

 ```
 My_mannwhitney_function <- function(x) {